syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **1.** Create a simple Blazor DataGrid by following the [Getting Started](https://blazor.syncfusion.com/documentation/datagrid/getting-started-with-web-app) documentation link.
 In this Blazor web app, the `rendermode` is set as **InteractiveServer**.

-**2.** To connect a Microsoft SQL Server using the Microsoft SQL driver in your application, you need to install the [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient/4.8.6?_src=template) NuGet package.
-To do this, open the NuGet package manager of the project solution, search for the package **System.Data.SqlClient**, and proceed with the installation.
+**2.** To connect a Microsoft SQL Server database using the Microsoft SQL driver in your application, you need to install the [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient/4.8.6?_src=template) NuGet package.
+To add **System.Data.SqlClient** in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install it.

-**3.** To inject your service into a `CustomAdaptor` and utilize it, you can meet your requirements using the following approach.
+**3.** If you intend to inject your own service into the `CustomAdaptor` and utilize it, you can achieve this as follows.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}